 567a-5 THEORETICAL FOUNDATIONS OF NURSE ANESTHESIA III.
-Advanced theoretical principles of anesthesia providing classroom and laboratory integration of basic sciences, theory, and pharmacology in caring for selected subspecialty patient populations.
-Prerequisites: NURS 566a; 566b.
-Co-requisite: NURS 567b.
+Integration of advanced anesthesia principles, natural sciences, nursing theory, and pharmacology into nurse anesthesia care of complex patient.
+Prerequisites or Co-requisites: admission to the Nurse Anesthesia Specialization and completion of NURS 566a and 566b and current enrollment in NURS 567b.

 567b-1 CLINICAL PRACTICUM IN NURSE ANESTHESIA III.
-Integration of theoretical principles into anesthesia care while providing anesthesia to patients under the supervision and guidance of CRNA and anesthesiologist clinical preceptors.
-Prerequisites: NURS 566a; 566b.
-Co-requisite: NURS 567a.
+Application of theoretical principles into care, providing anesthesia to complex patients while under the supervision of CRNA and/or Anesthesiologist preceptors.
+Prerequisites or Co-requisites: admission to the Nurse Anesthesia Specialization and completion of NURS 566a and 566b and current enrollment in NURS 567a.